AJONPLLC/ajonp-content/courses/nextjs9/3-materialui.md

 ## Update Index Page

-You can see in the below file that we are keeping it very simple for our initial update, we will only us the [Container](https://material-ui.com/components/container/) component.
+You can see in the below file that you are keeping it very simple for your initial update, you will only us the [Container](https://material-ui.com/components/container/) component.

 pages/index.tsx
 ```tsx